advancedresearch/advancedresearch.github.io/blog/2026-04-28-theorem-grading.md

 So, from the perspective of Path Semantics, Modal Logic as a whole has a specific natural interpretation.

-The natural interpretation one gets of Modal Logic from the perspective of Path Semantics, enlightens our understand of Modal Logic and in particular Provability Logic, that there are subjective choices in mathematics when giving semantics to notions of provability.
+The natural interpretation one gets of Modal Logic from the perspective of Path Semantics, enlightens our understanding of Modal Logic and in particular Provability Logic, that there are subjective choices in mathematics when giving semantics to notions of provability.

 Path Semantics is not Logic.